 “An apple a day keeps the doctor away”.
 We’ve all heard this, one too many times, yet fail to understand and practice the literal meaning behind this old proverb.
 As simple as it sounds, the truth is that eating well and living a healthy lifestyle will undoubtedly reduce the risks of falling ill to a disease.

 This is because a healthy balanced diet paired with exercise will give you all the nutrients your body needs to maintain your health and keep your weight at a healthy level.
-Besides that also cut out bad habits such as drinking and smoking as this will ward off dreaded chronic diseases such as the Big C. Just by removing these habits you’ll be reducing a large amount of money purchasing these items as well as reducing a larger amount of money that would be needed for medical procedures in the future.
+Besides that also cut out bad habits such as drinking and smoking as this will ward off dreaded diseases such as the Big C. Just by removing these unhealthy habits you’ll be saving a large amount of money purchasing these items as well as reducing a larger amount of money that would be needed for medical procedures these bad habits would bring about in the future.

 Get Preventive Tests

-Many Malaysians make the mistake of not getting a check-up as often as needed because they think they have nothing to worry about.
+Many Malaysians make the mistake of not getting a check-up as often as needed thinking they have nothing to be concerned about.
 This is the most common and biggest mistake we make.
-Delaying treatment will worsen any condition which will result in a much higher medical expenditure.
-As prevention is cheaper than treating an existing sickness, take all the preventive steps you can while there is still time..
+Delaying treatment will worsen any condition which will eventually result in a much higher medical expenditure.
+As prevention is cheaper than treating an existing sickness, take all the preventive steps you can while there is still time.

 Compared to economic growth, medical costs are rising much faster.
 As the number of critical illnesses continue to increase due to unhealthy lifestyle choices, the number of patients also continue to grow.
 This means that hospitals have more patients to treat and are in need of more doctors.
 As technology advancement also comes at a high cost, this means that health care costs will continue to rise rapidly over the years.
 This is the reason why we should start taking care of our health while we still have the chance because if not, an illness could very quickly lead to bankruptcy.